 This was a common name in classical Greece, and, due to both the saints who carried it and the favourable meaning, it came into general use in the Christian world, being especially popular among Eastern Christians.
 It was however rare in Britain before the 19th century.
 Famous bearers include three tsars of Russia (in the Russian form Fyodor) and American president Theodore Roosevelt (1858-1919).

 Usage: English, French, German, Dutch, Swedish, Norwegian, Danish, Greek, Biblical, Biblical Latin, Biblical Greek

 Other Scripts: Θωμας (Greek)

-Rating: 68% based on 40 votesGreek form of the Aramaic name תָּאוֹמָא (Ta'oma') which meant "twin".
-In the New Testament this is the name of the apostle who initially doubted the resurrected Jesus.
+had risen from the dead he initially doubted the story, until Jesus appeared before him and he examined his wounds himself.
 According to tradition he was martyred in India.
 Due to his renown, the name came into general use in the Christian world.

 In England the name was introduced by the Normans and became very popular due to Saint Thomas Becket, a 12th-century archbishop of Canterbury and martyr.
 Another notable saint by this name was the 13th-century Italian philosopher and theologian Thomas Aquinas, who is regarded as a Doctor of the Church.
 Other famous bearers include philosopher Thomas Hobbes (1588-1679), American president Thomas Jefferson (1743-1826), novelist Thomas Hardy (1840-1928), and inventor Thomas Edison (1847-1931).

 .
 A famous bearer was Winston Churchill (1874-1965), the British prime minister during World War II.
 This name was also borne by the fictional Winston Smith, the protagonist in George Orwell's 1949 novel '1984'.